U.S. Visas

 Registration Criteria: There are no registration criteria.

-Procedure for Obtaining: Documents are issued to the individual concerned at the time of release from jail
+Procedure for Obtaining: Documents are issued to the individual when they are released from jail.

 Available